 What we're talking about here is resolution.
 This means the number of horizontal and vertical pixels.
 Pixels equal information, so more pixels should mean a better quality image.
 That's the theory, at least.

-In the case of 8K, this means a horizontal resolution of 7680 pixels and a vertical resolution of 4320 pixels, or 4320 resolution video.
+In the case of 8K, this means a horizontal resolution of 7680 pixels and a vertical resolution of 4320 pixels (7680 x 4320), resulting in a display that consists of just under 33 million pixels.

-All this means 8K has four times as many pixels as 4K, and 16 times the number as Full HD.
+So, yes, 8K has four times as many pixels as 4K (and 16 times the number of Full HD, for what it's worth).

 Who is making 8K content?